Who We Serve

 In response, some state regulators are participating in initiatives to improve the efficiency of the money transmitter licensing and examination process, for example through the creation of sandboxes intended to enable entities to test new Fintech products and services in the marketplace without the need to obtain licenses.

-To provide a uniform regulatory structure and avoid the requirement of state-by-state licensure, the Office of the Comptroller of the Currency (OCC) has also moved to issuing special purpose national bank charters to qualifying Fintech entities that would benefit from federal preemption of state lending and money transmission licensing requirements.
+To provide a uniform regulatory structure and avoid the requirement of state-by-state licensure, the Office of the Comptroller of the Currency (OCC) has also moved to issuing special purpose national bank charters to qualifying fintech entities that would benefit from federal preemption of state lending and money transmission licensing requirements.

 Conclusion: How Can Money Transmitters Effectively Manage Compliance Risks?